betaflight/betaflight/docs/TargetMaintenance/CreatingAUnifiedTarget.md

 ### 2.1 Obtaining a target firmware for your MCU

-Betaflight Configuratior distributes customised targets featuring settings specific to each board.
+Betaflight Configurator distributes customised targets featuring settings specific to each board.
 To create firmware for a new board it is recommended to build a generic firmware for your MCU type - STM32F411, STM32F405, STM32F7X2, and so on.
 If your board has special "compile time" configuration for specific hardware or boot configuration, these flags should be added as `EXTRA_PARAMS` on the make command line (e.g. `make TARGET=STM32F405 EXTRA_PARAMS="-D'MPU_I2C_INSTANCE=I2CDEV_1'"`.
 The `EXTRA_PARAMS` can be considered like the old target.h file.

 These firmware types can be created by building locally and specifying the MCU type such as `make STM32F405`.
 Firmware files are created in the `obj` directory and can be flashed by choosing `Load local file` in Betaflight Configurator.